JuanLara18/JuanLara18/README.md

 <!-- About Section -->
 <p>
 My name is Juan David Lara.
-I am a mathematician and computer science student at the Universidad Nacional de Colombia.
+I am a mathematician and computer science student at Universidad Nacional de Colombia.

 - 🎓 BSc in Mathematics | BSc in Computer Science (soon)
 - ⚒️ Computer Repair Technician